TakeScoop/terraform-cloud-workspace-action/README.md

         region: us-east-1
 ```

-**Note** Import for referenced `team_name` attributes is currently not supported.
-Use the real team name in the import phase, and then revert back to the remote state reference after import.
+**Note** Import for team access resources is only supported for static team names.
+Convert the team name to static to allow import.

 ### Importing existing resources